 Think about businesses you frequent to buy clothes, shop for groceries, eat out, bank, and get your hair cut, etc. Next time you're in, ask if they're hiring.
 If you're a regular customer, you have an advantage because you already have some familiarity with their wares and services.
 If they aren't hiring, go ahead and ask if they know of anyone who is.
 (Even if they don't have any leads for you, you've just practiced your networking skills!)

 Looking for ways to tap into local organizations around the nations?
 Try the on-line business directory of the local Chamber of Commerce or the Book of Lists for a variety of major U.S. cities (Log in to the CES Exclusive Resources page to access the Book of Lists via the Business Lists resource).

 Plan to attend the Summer Opportunity Fair

 Seeking a summer job or internship?
 Connect with summer camps, parks, event planning companies, and more!

 This searchable database of part-time, full-time, seasonal and temporary jobs is located on with other CES Exclusive Career Resources for students.
-LoggerJobs is comprised of opportunities offered by neighborhood families, local businesses, and national employers.
+LoggerJobs features both on-campus jobs and off-campus opportunities offered by neighborhood families, local businesses, and national employers.

 Alumni were once Puget Sound students who have now successfully transitioned to the world of work and are interested in helping you do the same.
 Remember, ASK members don't necessarily hire for their organization—they can't simply offer you a job or internship—but they may be able to offer valuable tips about the hiring process.